Introduction

 Step 7: Register Your Device in EUDAMED

-Under EU MDR, manufacturers must register their devices and economic operators in EUDAMED, the European medical device database.
+Under EU MDR, manufacturers must register their devices and economic operators in EUDAMED, the European database on medical devices.

 - Obtain a Single Registration Number (SRN)

-Note: Device registration is mandatory before placing the product on the EU market.
+Note: Device registration is mandatory before legally placing the product on the EU market.

 Step 8: Maintain Compliance with Post-Market Obligations

-After CE marking, you must continuously monitor product safety and performance.
+CE marking is not a one-time task.
+After approval, you must continuously monitor your product’s real-world safety and performance.

 - Post-Market Surveillance (PMS)